-ONEPLACE® SYSTEMS MONITOR PANEL
+MONITOR PANEL

-The OnePlace Systems Monitor Panel provides a convenient, central location for checking the condition of the utility systems in your coach.

-At the touch of a button, the monitor panel will display the fresh water and holding tank levels, as well as the chassis battery and house battery condition.
-You can also turn on and off the water pump.
+The Multiplex Switch Panel (located in the OnePlace and exterior water service center) provides a convenient, central location for checking the condition of the utility systems in your coach.
+The switch panel displays the fresh water and holding tank levels, as well as the chassis battery and house battery condition.